 And therein lies the rub: Often the decision to relocate and particularly expand and/or consolidate is made within a short duration, on a tight agenda.
 This seems endemic, no matter what the enterprise, be it manufacturing computer chips or adding call centers.
 In this insecure economy, companies wait until the need is so great that the move must be done in a hurry.

 So relocation advisers are continually battling with management who want decisions made and implemented immediately.
-But no matter how urgent the need, certain procedures must be followed, such as working backwards from the desired start-up date and allowing at least eight months for property acquisition.
+But no matter how urgent the need, certain procedures must be followed, such as working backward from the desired start-up date and allowing at least eight months for property acquisition.
 “All expectations must be put on paper, and time must be allotted for an adequate study to provide realistic forecasts as to when things will be done,” says Spano.
 He also insists on constant communication between the client and site location consultant.
 “Projects and needs can change quickly and if someone’s operating on an inaccurate premise, such as the requirement for rail which for some reason no longer becomes relevant, then it turns into a relocation from hell.”

 Some executives think they can handle the move themselves, which may be akin to trying to act as one’s own lawyer.
 Because they are juggling many demands, and rarely deal with location decisions, “the result is that it takes much longer and turns out to be more complicated than they ever expected, “comments Bruce Donnelly, president of Global Direct Investment Solutions in Fox River Grove, Illinois.
 Faced with deadlines or other constraints, they may “settle for suboptimal solutions which, even though it may not be a ‘disaster,’ may result in lost profits for many years.”